Utterly Delicious Chipotle Bean Chili Recipe

-How to Make Vegetarian Bean Chili
+How to Make the Best Vegetarian Bean Chili

 If you’ve been following us for a while, you won’t be surprised when I say the secret to extra flavorful vegetarian chili is mushrooms.

-By chopping mushrooms really small and cooking them with onions and spices, the chili becomes flavorful and almost meaty.
+By chopping mushrooms small and cooking them with onions and spices, the chili becomes flavorful and almost meaty.

-We add mushrooms to a variety of dishes for the exact same reason — see how we use them to make turkey meatloaf better.
+We add mushrooms to a variety of dishes for the same reason — see how we use them to make turkey meatloaf better.
 We even use mushroom powder to make homemade taco seasoning healthier and ultra flavorful.

 Once the mushrooms and onions are cooked, we add crushed tomatoes and scrape the bottom of the pan to lift any bits stuck to the bottom (there’s lots of flavor there).